William Branham and His Message

 Again, Gordon Lindsay seems to have reported that these events occurred in 1946 based only upon William Branham's claims.
 The facts suggest they occurred in 1945.

-One might ask, "If the healing campaign in ‘I Was Not Disobedient to the Heavenly Vision’ took place in 1945, why did Robert Daugherty, in his testimony on pages 86- 87 of A Man Sent From God, claim that Wm.
+One might ask, "If the healing campaign in ‘I Was Not Disobedient Unto the Heavenly Vision’ took place in 1945, why did Robert Daugherty, in his testimony on pages 86- 87 of A Man Sent From God, claim that Wm.
 Branham held the revival in St. Louis in 1946?"

 In the late 1940's, William Branham wrote and distributed a booklet called, "Jesus Christ the Same Yesterday, Today and Forever."
 In this booklet, Wm.
 Branham includes the testimony of Robert Daugherty.
 Rev. Daugherty's testimony which appears in Wm.
 Branham's booklet is nearly identical to the one that appears on pages 86-87 of A Man Sent From God.
 It is clear that the later version that appeared in Gordon Lindsay's book had been edited, since there are were a few changes made.
 The most notable difference between the two versions is in the ending.
 In the first version of Rev. Daugherty's testimony in "Jesus Christ the Same..." (page 14) he says,